jmackrory/USElectricity/Notes.md

 - Includes daily changes.

 ## Motivation for Docker
 - Maintaining the tensorflow environment was a pain, and finicky.
-The now suggest using Docker.
+They now suggest using Docker.
 And Working with Docker makes it more portable,  and reproduceable, albeit at the cost of working with Docker which has it's own finickyness.
 This also helps with the databases, since there is less concern about affecting other DBs on the personal machine.

 ## Running Docker setup